social-comp/annotation-app/README.md

 ```
 http://localhost:3000/

-## Things that are not done / bugs
+## Things that are not done

+* Was still in the processs of writing the annotations correctly to a JSON file